 - We have significant Board-level oversight of climate-related issues, including the risk factors associated with climate change.
-The Corporate Governance Committee's October 2023 meeting featured an in-depth and full review of these matters - Essential's ESG Oversight Committee, a group of senior leaders from across the organization as well as the CEO, meet at least once each quarter to discuss these topics. - Please refer to ESG.Essential.co for more detailed climate change disclosure, including illustrative graphics depicting our progress towards our emissions reduction target.
+The Corporate Governance Committee's October 2023 meeting featured an in-depth and full review of these matters. - Essential's ESG Oversight Committee, a group of senior leaders from across the organization as well as the CEO, meet at least once each quarter to discuss these topics.